Coordinator Determinations

 The Non-Cooptimised Essential System Services (NCESS) Framework has been implemented to enable the Australian Energy Market Operator, a Network Operator, or the Coordinator of Energy (Coordinator) to identify and justify the need for an ESS not already available through existing market mechanisms and procure those services in a transparent and efficient manner.

-The Wholesale Electricity Market (WEM) Rules outline the process by which the three entities may seek to trigger the NCESS procurement process.
+The Electricity System and Market (ESM) Rules outline the process by which the three entities may seek to trigger the NCESS procurement process.

-Under section 3.11A of the WEM Rules, the Coordinator must consider a range of factors in determining whether to trigger an NCESS procurement and must publish a determination.
+Under section 3.11A of the ESM Rules, the Coordinator must consider a range of factors in determining whether to trigger an NCESS procurement and must publish a determination.

 Any determinations by the Coordinator to trigger, or not to trigger, the NCESS procurement process, and any supporting submissions, analysis and studies may be found below.